Estrogen and Progestin (Vaginal Ring Contraceptives)pronounced as (ess' troe jen) and (pro jes' tin)

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-You should have a complete physical examination every year, including blood pressure measurements, breast and pelvic exams, and a Pap test.
 Follow your doctor's directions for examining your breasts; report any lumps immediately.

-Before having any laboratory test, tell your doctor and the laboratory personnel that you are using etonogestrel and ethinyl estradiol vaginal ring.
+Before having any laboratory test, tell your doctor and the laboratory personnel that you are using estrogen and progestin vaginal ring.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.